-Police officers often exercise discretion when making highly consequential decisions, which can lead to unfair and arbitrary law enforcement.
-In this paper, I exploit daily ambient temperature as a source of transitory, high-frequency shocks and examine how it affects officer's decision of whether to discount a driver's speeding penalty in Florida.
-I find that a 1 standard deviation increase in temperature lowers driver's probability of receiving a lenient ticket by 2%.
-This reduction in leniency is disproportionally borne by white drivers, who on average benefit the most from officer leniency in this setting.
-I show several evidence suggesting that the result is unlikely to be driven by changes in driver behavior with temperature.
-In addition, I find that officers become less affected by temperature as they get more experienced.
-For potential mechanism, I find a negative effect of temperature on expressed sentiment using posts from an online police forum based in Florida, suggesting that the result could be due to increased officer hostility.
+Police officers often exercise substantial discretion when making highly consequential decisions, which can lead to unfair and arbitrary law enforcement.
+In this paper, I exploit daily ambient temperature as a source of transitory, high-frequency shocks and examine how it affects an officer's decision whether to discount a driver's speeding penalty in Florida.
+I find that a 1-standard-deviation increase in temperature lowers the driver's probability of receiving a lenient ticket by 2%.
+In addition, using traffic monitoring data and crash reports, I do not find evidence of decreased police effort or increased reckless driving on hot days.
+I show that the reduction in leniency is disproportionally borne by white drivers, who are less likely to get a discounted penalty from white officers as the temperature increases.
+In addition, I find that newly hired officers become less affected by temperature as they accumulate more experience on the job.
+For a potential mechanism, I find a negative effect of temperature on expressed sentiment using posts from an online police forum based in Florida, which suggests that the result could be due to increased officer hostility.